 If love were enough for relationships, I wouldn’t have a therapy business frankly, because many couples express this sentiment coming in, but still have a horrible time in their relationship.
 Love may be present but so may be a feeling of stagnation, defensiveness, anger and contempt.
 Therefore, love is not the problem: the real problem is getting rid of the negative forces that surround your relationship, rather than continually staring at the obvious and positive one (love) and hoping that that is enough.

-Unlike other couples counselling therapists, I go deeper into the psychological and spiritual issues at play within your personal, sexual and relational dynamic.
+Unlike many other couples counselling therapists, I go deeper into the psychological and spiritual issues at play within your personal, sexual and relational dynamic.
 I open up the discussion with you and facilitate your exploration into each of your personal worlds to find your individual symbols, desires and passions.
 The deeper we go, the better for you and your partner: we increase intimacy (and usually eroticism!) and the more intense you and your partner’s growth will be every session.

 Get in touch.
 If you would like to arrange an initial appointment with me, click on the buttons below and schedule your first appointment.
 I always welcome new clients and look forward to meeting and helping you.